1.0. PROJECT SUMMARY:

 APPCO identified a total of 130 girls in 24 schools and trained in Menstrual Hygiene and Management, life skills and psychosocial support using peer to peer approach.

 - APPCO procured and distributed to 3 schools an assortment of hygiene sanitary materials like pads, pampers for babies, and liquid soap.
 It was observed that attendance of girls during menstrual period has improved.
 1,84 girls have been supported through MHM activities.

-A total of 100 girl (70f, 30f) have been reached directly through awareness campaigns.
+This activity is still continuing especially in refugee affected communities in Westnile region.
+A total of 320 girls have been reached directly through awareness campaigns.
 This has created and this has led to improvements in attendance of learners while the dropout rates are getting reduced through the joint stakeholder’s involvement in mobilization of children to attend school and complete school.

 4.0.
 Lessons learnt

 - Keeping girls in school help to improve their self-esteem and life skills hence resisting pressure from cultural norms which infringe on girl’s rights especially early marriage leading to drop of school